We Are Church International

-We Are Church, an international movement founded in Rome in 1996, is committed to the renewal of the Roman Catholic Church on the basis of the Second Vatican Council (1962-1965) and the theological spirit developed from it.
+We Are Church International is an international movement founded in Rome in 1996 and registered under French law, which, by its own description, aims to support the renewal of the Catholic Church on the basis of the teachings of the Second Vatican Council (1962-1965) "and the theological spirit developed from it".

-We are Church evolved from the Church Referendum in Austria in 1995 that was started after the paedophilia scandal around Vienna's Cardinal Groer.
-We are Church is represented in more than twenty countries on all continents and is networking world-wide with similar-minded reform groups.
+The movement began during the Church Referendum in Austria in 1995, in reaction to the paedophilia scandal around Vienna's Cardinal Groer.
+We are Church is represented in more than twenty countries on all continents and networks world-wide with similar-minded reform groups.

 As international studies of renowned religion sociologists confirm, We are Church as a reform movement within the Church represents the "voice of the people in the pews" and has demonstrated this in several Shadow Synods in Rome.
+We Are Church has proposed radical changes on various doctrinal and disciplinary points in Roman Catholicism, including the abolition of mandatory priestly celibacy, female ordination, openness to contraception, abortion, assisted suicide, same-sex parenting, and the democratization of church structures, with a direct decision-making role for the laity.

 It has described Hans Küng as the spiritual father of initiatives that led to the founding of We Are Church.

 Organization

 The association is composed of groups in various countries and does not accept individual members.
 A list of its national Media Contacts, with e-mail addresses and in some cases telephone numbers, is given on its website.